sukant16/book-vax-slot/README.md

   conversation)
 - Setup `config.json` with the correct field values.
 You don't need to care about `auth` field.
 It gets updated automatically.
+- Make sure tkinter is installed for python3.9.
+For linux users, use this command: `sudo apt install python3.9-tk`
 - Make sure you have VLC installed.
-Life is better with it, anyways.
 - Run the following in project root directory:
   ```bash
   python3.9 -m venv ./venv